 You want your latte at home, but the equipment has to be inexpensive.
 I get that, I don’t like to spend money if I don’t need to.
 Handheld milk frothers are the best compromise for a decent latte or cappuccino.
 You can get really nice textured milk with one of these manual frothers.
 However, if you ask a barista, they’ll tell you that is not steamed milk, because no steaming is involved.
-From a purely technical perspective they are right.
-From a practical point of view, the taste and texture is damn good, so I personally don’t care if it’s not steamed.
+From a purely technical perspective, they are right.
+From a practical point of view, the taste and texture are damn good, so I personally don’t care if it’s not steamed.

 Convenience vs Price

 You can’t beat the price of these handheld frothers, they are dirt cheap.
 But when you buy cheap things, they come at a price.
-In this instance the price is the convenience.
+In this instance, the price is the convenience.
 I wrote an article about milk frothers here, and I absolutely love those devices.
 Convenience and precision combined for a great caffeinated beverage.
 But you have to pay a lot more on those.

 Here are a few things that I don’t like about steaming milk with a manual frother:

 - You have to operate the device